Electric scooter injury attorney representing

 The bill also states that “a county or municipality may require” that an e-scooter company have a license to market and lease for-hire e-scooters, and that a license to do so must be granted by the governmental entity if the company carries a commercial general liability insurance policy of at least $1 million per occurrence/$5 million aggregate limit.

-Pembroke Pines and Plantation electric scooter accident attorneys have a litany of issues to deal with.
+Plantation electric scooter accident attorneys have a litany of issues to deal with.
 The most common legal theories are careless riding, failure to properly instruct, warn, and maintain the scooter, unsafe operating environment, and product liability.
 Unfortunately, the injuries that riders sustain are sometimes catastrophic and the litigation is often lengthy, complex, and quite expensive.

 In the preservation of evidence letter, a scooter injury attorney should include a request that the operating company secure all electronically-stored information regarding routes, speeds, loop records, impact data, and trip logs.
 Additionally, the request to preserve should include all inspection, maintenance, and repair records, as well as all software updates that were installed into the scooter’s operating system.